BasharHazbar/Driving-Vehicles-And-Licensing-Department-DVLD-Project/README.md

 # Driving Vehicles  And Licesing Department - DVLD
-# Technologies:- Windows Form Application , C# , SqlServer Database
+# Technologies:- Visual Studio Code, Windows Form Application , C# , SqlServer Database
 This Projects Contains A lot of Features That is:-
 1. People Management ==> List Person with filter And CURD Oprations
 2. Users Management ==> List Users with filter And CURD Oprations